unaffected/ruthless.heavens/README.md

 # Notes

-- newly acquired actions go to your discard pile
+- newly acquired actions go to your discard pile.
-- newly acquired powers and perks go into effect immediately
+- newly acquired powers and perks go into effect immediately.
-- newly acquired items go to your inventory deck
+- newly acquired items go to your inventory deck.
-- you make access your inventory deck at anytime
+- you make access your inventory deck at anytime.
+- unless they offer quick actions, you may only use/equip items during the development phase.
 - if you should draw and you cannot, shuffle your discard and add it to your draw pile.
-- if you still cannot draw, you must move forward without drawing
+- if you still cannot draw, you must move forward without drawing.